piotrsiupa/git-istash/tests/README.md

   (See the `README.md` of a specific test category to learn more.)
 - The second character is an uppercase letter that with tandem with the digit acts as an ID of the test in the current directory.
   (In some cases, when there is a lot if tests in the sub-category, there are 2 letters instead of one.)

+## Number of tests and performance
+The tested scripts have a lot of options that interact with each other, and they have to handle a variety of different states of the repository.
+Testing all that is difficult, especially with a goal of high reliability.
+Usually, each test represent a specific state of repository and it is run multiple times, with different set of options for the command (parametrization).
+Many times it was the case that only a certain set of options for a specific test didn't pass, while the other ones looked like everything was working.
+For this reason, reducing the number of test is not an acceptable solution.
+An effort was made to prevent running duplicated tests (or ones that aren't meaningfully distinct from each other) but the runtime is still quite significant, especially on high meticulousness settings.